theMakersOrg/theMakersWebsiteV2/src/pages/landing/index.md

       prototyping.

 main:
-  heading: Great coffee with no compromises
+  heading: Great community, great resources
   description: >
-    We hold our coffee to the highest standards from the shrub to the cup.
+    We pride ourselves on our great community, its aour biggest asset!
-    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
+    That’s why we’re always open to meeting more people to share what we have built with.
+Come see what all the fuss is about.
   image1:
     alt: Giant butterflies manufactured with a combination of laser cutter and 3D printer.
     image: /img/products-grid3.jpg